NLnetLabs/rpki-doc/source/routinator/manual-page.rst

            openbgpd
                   Choosing this format causes Routinator to produce a roa- set configuration item for the OpenBGPD configuration.

+           bird
+                  Choosing this format causes Routinator to produce a roa table configuration item for the BIRD configuration.

+           bird2
+                  Choosing this format causes Routinator to produce a roa table configuration item for the BIRD2 configuration.

            rpsl
                   This format produces a list of RPSL objects with the